mvolkmann/blog/src/swift/SwiftUI.md

 - Select `Assets.xcassets` in the Project Navigator.
 - Drag an image from the Finder into in the editor area.
+- Optionally add different images for light and dark mode, similar to Color Sets.

 A good source for test images is
 {% aTargetBlank "https://picsum.photos", "Lorem Picsum" %}.